For US Healthcare

 *Full antidepressant effect may be delayed.

-Click here to learn more about tyramine-rich food and
+Click here to learn more about tyramine-rich foods and beverages to avoid.

 Maintenance Treatment1